Are you supposed to tip the groomer?

 Will it be unusual to leave a tip?
-Or is it awkward if I don’t?
+Is it awkward if I don’t?

-It’s by no means compulsory.
-But it’s a nice gesture to show your appreciation for your dog groomer, especially if they’ve worked extra hard and impressed you with their efforts.
+It’s by no means compulsory, yet it’s a nice gesture to show your appreciation for your dog groomer… especially if they’ve worked extra hard and impressed you with their efforts.

-However: Some groomers may not take a tip, while others will be grateful for the extra money that acknowledges their passion and effort they’ve put in for your dog.
+However: While some groomers may not take a tip… others will be very grateful for the extra money that acknowledges the passion and effort they’ve put in for your dog.

 How Much Should You Tip?

 Tipping anywhere between 15%-20% is a reasonable choice that shows your appreciation for the service.

 Also, remember to take into account any special circumstances or additional help your groomer has provided.

 Need some help with calculating an appropriate tip?

 How Much Does Dog Grooming Cost?